-Working with a Design Consultancy – Adam Conley
+Working with a Design Consultancy – Glass Expanse

-For our next client spotlight, we met with Adam Conley, the founder of Glass Expanse, to talk about his source of inspiration, experience working with a design consultancy, and biggest product development challenge as he brought his sliding door and window system to market.
+For our next client spotlight, we met with Adam, the founder of Glass Expanse, to talk about his source of inspiration, experience working with a design consultancy, and biggest product development challenge as he brought his sliding door and window system to market.

 Pillar: Tell us a little bit about you and your product.